Supercut (song): Live performances and other usage

 Lorde first performed "Supercut", along with two other tracks, at the Bowery Auditorium in New York City on the night of the singer's Melodrama album release party.
 She also performed the track on 1Live, which was described as "breathtaking" and emotional.
 "Supercut" was one of five songs Lorde performed as part of a re-imagined Vevo series at the Electric Lady Studios where she recorded most of her album.
 For the Melodrama World Tour (2017–18), Lorde performed "Supercut" after her last costume change and a video interlude.
 It was the first track she performed from the prelude of the show's third and final segment, which was composed of five songs.
+Lorde also included it on the setlist for her Solar Power Tour (2022–23) and the ongoing Ultrasound World Tour (2025–); during the performance, she sings the song while running on a treadmill.

 Norwegian pop punk band Sløtface covered the song at Australian radio station Triple J; Consequence of Sound described the cover as "cleaned up from the dance floor while forfeiting none of its emotional core".
 Sløtface's cover replaces the electronics of the production with a "reverberating guitar".
 Lorde responded to the group's cover, calling it "rad".
 It was included in the official soundtrack for the video game FIFA 18; NME described the track as "the one" and called it one of the soundtrack's "killer tunes".
 The song was also featured in the soundtrack for the 2019 Netflix film Someone Great; director Jennifer Kaytin Robinson stated in an interview with Rolling Stone that "Supercut" was a source of inspiration while developing the film's screenplay.
 As a result, she wrote the song into the film's script before "any of the people in the movie existed".
 "Supercut" is used in "W.O.M.B.", the sixth episode in the third season of You.